sollynoay/ACSim/README.md

 ## 📝 Citation

-If you use **ACSim** in your research, please cite the following paper:
+If you use **ACSim** in your research or find this work useful, please cite the following paper:

 ```bibtex
 @ARTICLE{acsim,